Pediatric Constipation Treatment & Management

 Colon Evacuation

-When there is evidence of a fecal impaction, initial therapy should be directed to evacuate the colon.
+When there is evidence of a fecal impaction, initial therapy should be directed at evacuating the colon.
 A fecal impaction can be identified by palpating a hard mass of stool on physical examination, finding a large amount of stool in a dilated rectum during rectal examination, or finding excessive stool in the colon on an abdominal radiograph.

-Convincing young children to ingest sufficient amounts of oral cathartics to evacuate their colons may be difficult; therefore, enemas or suppositories may be necessary.
+Convincing a young child to ingest sufficient amounts of oral cathartics to evacuate their colon may be difficult; therefore, enemas or suppositories may be necessary.
 See the images below.

 Previous